(Note: This article was first posted on LinkedIn Pulse by Dalan Mendonca, Product Manager at Instamojo.)

 Sounds like a vague job description doesn’t it?
 You must be thinking so what does the PM actually do?

 The answer, whatever it takes to make the product successful.

 Yes, it’s a vague role because PMs by nature are generalists.

 Define goals for the product, decide actions to be taken, communicate that clearly to the team, get things built, see if it matches expectations, rinse repeat.

-Slightly later, it’s about tuning the product to its users, testing out the assumptions underlying your product and making something your users get with ease.
-As the product matures, the focus might shift to growing the number of users, putting the right metrics around it, optimising the product to perform at a better scale, etc.
+Slightly later, it’s about tuning the product to its users, testing out the assumptions underlying your product, and making something your users get with ease.
+As the product matures, the focus might shift to growing the number of users, putting the right metrics around it, optimizing the product to perform at a better scale, etc.